No in-person tours are scheduled.

 Informacion y documentacion para inscripcion

-The hours of enrollment are Mon-Fri, 8:30am to 2:30pm.
+Enrollment hours are Monday-Friday, 8:30 a.m. to 2:30 p.m.
 There is a box at the Fair Park Ave entrance for completed packets with all documents.
 Office staff will be available to make copies of documents.
-The application is available here.
 Click on the LAUSD Enrollment Form below to download the application.
 You can also visit LAUSD enrollment page to complete the application online.
 We can also provide paper applications and packets, please come by the Fair Park entrance to pick one up.